trankillooo/spotify-to-mp3-python/SETUP.md

 > choco install ffmpeg

-NB: install chocolatey if not there..
+NB: install chocolatey if not there...